Last Updated August, 2021

 Side note: unfortunately, not all of the shops offer handmade merchandise.
 A lot of them are full of cheap plastic.
 Make sure to stroll through quite a few shops to find high-quality goods.

 Bergen Things to Do On a Rainy Day

-The following places and activities are good not only for a rainy day.
-These Bergen activities are perfect for a snowy, cold day and any other time when you feel like not being outside.
+The following places and activities are great for a rainy day for families, couples, and solo travelers.
+But also they are perfect for a snowy, cold day and any other time when you feel like not being outside.